kpf5297/stm32-uart-driver-plus/CONFIGURATION_GUIDE.md

    - Ensure interrupt priorities are configured correctly for FreeRTOS
    - Check that stack sizes for tasks are adequate

-4. **Poor performance with LL drivers:**
+4. **Performance Tips:**
     - Verify clock configuration is optimal
-   - Check that LL optimizations are enabled in compiler settings
+    - Check that compiler optimizations are enabled
     - Ensure interrupt handlers are efficient

 ### Debug Tips: